Biconical antenna

 In radio systems, a biconical antenna is a broad-bandwidth antenna made of two roughly conical conductive objects, nearly touching at their points.

 Biconical antennas are broadband dipole antennas, typically exhibiting a bandwidth of three octaves or more.
 A common subtype is the bowtie antenna, essentially a flattened version of the biconical design which is often used for short-range UHF television reception.
 These are also sometimes referred to as butterfly antennas.

-Sir Arthur Lodge is the inventor of the biconical antenna.
+Sir Oliver Lodge is the inventor of the biconical antenna.